JeckHat/ore-track/README.md

+# OreTrack

+> "Tracking your mining performance.
+Analyze the flow, optimize the rewards."

 ---

 ## 💬 Why OreTrack?

-> "Tracking your mining performance.
-Analyze the flow, optimize the rewards."

 OreTrack isn’t just another wallet.
 It's a dedicated tool for miners, holders, and ecosystem supporters.
 Designed to streamline your interaction with Solana’s ORE & COAL tokens, it's built with purpose and precision.